Write for Choosing Therapy

 - Gain Recognition as an Expert

 Have a question?
 Contact Editorial (at) ChoosingTherapy (dot) com

 Reach New Clients

-There are over one billion google searches for mental & behavioral health topics per year.
-Each one of those searches represents a person who is asking an important question and seeking reliable information as they consider their next steps.
-By writing for Choosing Therapy, you will potentially have thousands of people reading your article that are looking for help.
+There are over one billion Google searches for mental and behavioral health topics per year.
+Each of those searches represents a person who is asking an important question and seeking reliable information as they consider their next steps.
+By writing for Choosing Therapy, you will potentially have thousands of people reading your article.
 Prominently featured on the top of your articles, will be your name, photo, and link to your bio.
 (Example Author Bio)

 Gain Recognition as an Expert

 Establishing oneself as an expert in a particular area, such as CBT or co-parenting, is very difficult.
 You can establish your credentials as an expert by writing for respected online publications like ChoosingTherapy.com.

 Choosing Therapy is known for having expert therapists and psychiatrists available to comment on stories and lend insights for articles that journalists on working on.
 We love pairing journalists with mental health professionals who have the right personal and professional experience to add value to their stories.
 As a writer for Choosing Therapy, you’ll be able to participate in these opportunities.
 Experts from Choosing Therapy have appeared in hundreds of articles, podcasts, and TV segments.